vedph/cadmus_api/Readme.md

 services.AddSingleton(p => GetPreviewer(p));
 ```

+This configures the previewer service.
+When preview is not enabled, this will just return a do-nothing service.

 4. in `wwwroot` add `preview-profile.json` with your profile.
-Note that currently I've not added any true transformation, but I just use null renderers for a few objects.
+Note that in most cases here I've not added any true transformation, but I just use null renderers for a few objects.
+The only transformation used exempli gratia is for `it.vedph.note` (note part), which gets rendered into HTML via XSLT followed by Markdown processing.

 ### 4.0.3